shakyShane/grunt-cache-breaker/README.md

 `asset_url` - this should be EXACTLY as your asset url appears in your html, it's what get replaced!

-`files.src` - just provide the path to your *html|php|erb* file here (the file that contains the asset url above).
+`files.src` - just provide the path to your *html,php,erb* file here (the file that contains the asset url above).
 You can also provide an array here if you would like to replace the url in more than 1 file.

 ## A More Realistic Example.
 Grunt is all about automating things, so I'd be more inclined to use this as a final step to a build process.
 The build would generate the filename dynamically and then the timestamp would be tacked on the end.
 You can imagine a nice setup like this.